PLAN YOUR EVENT

 (several of these are adapted from the ALA Book Discussion Groups page)

-- If possible, talk with co-participants in advance about your wishes and goals for the group.
+- If possible, communicate with co-participants in advance about your wishes and goals for the group.
 What would you and they like to get out of the experience?
-This could help you structure your meetings and build in time for refreshments, media viewing, etc.
+This could help you structure your meetings and build in time for breaks, media viewing, etc.

-- If you have time (and perhaps an online platform), consider collectively brainstorming questions about the book before the first meeting.
+- If you have time, consider collectively brainstorming questions about the book before the first meeting.
 This will give all participants a chance to help shape the discussion.

 - Talk about your experiences of reading the book.
 Explore how the book made you feel, and the emotions, themes, and questions it brought up.